midrange/rogue/README.md

 From the `rogue` directory:

 ```
-go install ./...
+go generate ./... && go install ./... && play
-play
 ```

-You should see it print "Hello world!"
+You should see it play out a random game, printing the board state each move.

+The go generate part is to make strings for enum constants.